greg-raven/grus/_posts/2016-04-29-more-content-out-of-context.md

 ---
-title: 'More content out of context'
+title: "More content out of context"
 layout: post
 categories:
 - Letters